-Learn more about the events planned for the Ray Bradbury Centennial.
+Learn more about the Ray Bradbury Centennial.

 Also included is a 77-page bonus section on the history, context and criticism of the novel edited by Jonathan R. Eller; as well as Bradbury’s short story The Pedestrian and his novella The Fireman, which later evolved into Fahrenheit 451.
 The Lettered and Numbered editions are signed by Neil Gaiman, Julia Griffin and Jonathan R. Eller.
 The Artist Gift edition is signed by Julia Griffin and Michael Whelan.

 The Lettered edition is limited to 26 copies for sale and is a full goatskin binding.
 The edition provides a retrospective look at the publishing history of the novel.
 Each of the 26 copies feature a different original book cover, burned and encased behind an acrylic panel which is affixed to the front cover with stainless steel screws.
 Covers are allocated to orders randomly.